antononcube/Raku-Math-NumberTheory/README.md

 # False
 ```

-Also, `power-mod`

 ### Number-base related

-There are several subs that provide number system representation functionalities.
+There are several subs that provide functionalities related to number systems representation.

-For examples, here we find the digit-breakdown of $100!$:
+For example, here we find the digit-breakdown of $100!$:

 ```perl6
 100.&factorial.&digit-count